Kfar Darom bus attack

 The Kfar Darom bus attack was a 1995 suicide attack on an Israeli bus carrying civilians and soldiers to Kfar Darom, an Israeli settlement in the Gaza Strip.
 The attack killed seven Israeli soldiers and one American civilian.
 The Shaqaqi faction of the Islamic Jihad claimed responsibility for the bombing.
 A United States Federal district judge ruled that the Iranian Government had provided financial aid to the group that carried out the attack and were therefore responsible for the murder of the U.S. citizen.
 The court ordered the Government of Iran to pay the victim's family $247.5 million in damages.

 The attack

 On the morning of 9 April 1995, Khaled Mohammed Khatib, a construction worker from the Nuseirat refugee camp, waited on the main highway running from Ashkelon to the settlements in the Gaza Strip.
-At 11:45 AM, he rammed Egged bus 36 carrying more than 60 Israeli soldiers and civilian passengers to the Jewish settlement of Kfar Darom.
+At 11:45 am, he rammed Egged bus 36 carrying more than 60 Israeli soldiers and civilian passengers to the Jewish settlement of Kfar Darom.
 At the moment he rammed the bus, he flipped a trigger switch in the steering column, detonating a bomb in his car.
 Seven Israeli soldiers and one American civilian (named Alisa Flatow) were killed and 52 passengers were wounded.
+The family donated Alisa Flatow's organs.